Skip to content

 Keyboard Shortcuts for Plain Text

-Many apps support the shortcut Ctrl+Shift+V. This is the fastest way to strip formatting instantly.
-However, not every program recognizes this command.
-If it does not work, the ⊞ Win+V method is your best backup.
+Many apps recognize the shortcut Ctrl+Shift+V, which is the quickest way to remove formatting on the spot.
+Keep in mind, though, that not every program supports this command.
+If it doesn’t work, the ⊞ Win+V method is your best backup.

 Using PowerToys for Advanced Pasting

 Microsoft PowerToys is a free tool for power users.
 It includes a feature called Text Extractor.
 You can also use the PowerToys Run feature to manage your clipboard more effectively.
-It is a great way to handle text if you do a lot of writing.
+This is a great way to handle text if you write a lot.

 Troubleshooting: Clipboard History Not Appearing

 If pressing ⊞ Win+V does nothing, your history might be disabled.
-To fix this:
+To fix this, follow these steps:

 1. Open Settings.